 Whilst Mino’s experience isn’t based on a true story, it could well have been.
 Many people have seen their villages disappear and their societies fall apart as collateral in a company’s hunt for new resources.
 This book reminds us about this, and also scathingly highlights some of the negative sides of economic growth.

-They start a terrorist group targeting all these persons; travelling to Japan, the US and Europe, and hunting down the very top leaders of companies and organisations involved in destroying the rain forest.
+They start a terrorist group targeting all these persons; traveling to Japan, the US and Europe, and hunting down the very top leaders of companies and organizations involved in destroying the rain forest.
 Their reasoning is simple: the rainforest is the oxygen of the planet; if it is destroyed, so will be the world.

 Nevertheless, by writing a book from the perspective of a young boy who has experienced the worst that can happen to anyone, the book forces the reader to think about who the real terrorists of the world are, how our own thinking of what is acceptable is actually unacceptable, and that inaction is also action.
 Your head is turned upside down; Mino’s brilliant way of thinking, reasoning and justifying forcing you to reflect about everyday actions and how we draw the bounds of the tolerable.

 In contrast to impersonal depictions of the persons the Mariposa group are targeting, the dialogues between the persons Mino loves and cares about are beautiful.
 Especially Mino and Orlando’s dialogues are worth both second and third reads.
 Nygårdshaug’s imagination and use of words is exceptional.
 Seldom have I read anyone able to fantasize so large, so wide, and so fearlessly.
 This book transforms reality, pushing against boundaries in a way that makes you realize and question how limited your own way of thinking really might be.